Danpr1984/Danpr-Aaki-Hotel-1st-project/README.md

 ### Aáki Hotel

 * The hotel is a bouqitue that consists of nine rooms, a pool area, a bar and a restaurant.
 The hotel stands out from the rest in the area for the desing, the facilities, quality of its offer and its services.
 The website tries to keep a light tone in order to make it enjoyable for the users.
+There is information regarding what are the key points users are looking for while searching for a hotel.
+Considering some of theses points, I developed a very efficient page.

 ### User Stories
 * As a user I want to easily find general information about the hotel.